Shopping for a new BMW 5-Series?

 |$ 56,490||$ 61,400|

-The BMW 5-Series has been locked in a duel with the Mercedes E-Class for decades, for primacy in the mid-size luxury class.
-Today, the fight's also joined by excellent cars like the latest Cadillac CTS, the Jaguar XF, and the sublime Audi A6 and A7.
-As a result, the 5-Series has had to turn back the clock on the bloat that's crept in: it's now more in touch with its roots, with more responsive handling than in the previous version, though it's still longer, heavier, and wider than before.
+That stiff competition has forced BMW in the latest 5-Series to turn back the clock on the bloat that's crept in.
+It's now more in touch with its roots, with more responsive handling than in the previous version, though it's still longer, heavier, and wider than before.

 The 5-Series models still deliver a nuanced ride-and-handling package that eludes lots of other luxury mid-size sedans--all while earning some impressive fuel efficiency.